 Scrutton Bland was appointed as the Trust's internal auditor in March 2021.
-In line with the DfE's requirements, three reviews have taken place based on the review programme agreed by the Audit Committee in July 2021:
+In line with the DfE's requirements, three reviews have taken place based on the review programme agreed by the Audit Committee in July 2022:

-- testing of IT infrastructure and cyber security (significant assurance) - testing of budgetary control and cash flow (strong assurance) - testing of mental health and wellbeing (strong assurance).
+- testing of fraud prevention and detection systems (significant assurance) - review of the assurance framework (favourable results compared to peers) - testing of payroll systems and controls (reasonable assurance).

-The Audit Committee assessed the outcomes of these reviews at its meeting in July 2022 along with the programme planned for 2022-23.
+The Audit Committee assessed the outcomes of these reviews at its meeting in July 2023 along with the programme planned for 2023-24.